khajani/DotMatic-Braille-Printing-Robot/README.md

-# DotMatic: A Braille Printer for Young Learners
+# DotMatic: A Braille Printer

-DotMatic is an affordable, portable, and user-friendly braille printer designed to help kindergarten students learn the braille alphabet.
-By leveraging accessible technologies, it bridges the gap in early braille education, creating an inclusive and engaging learning experience for young children.
+DotMatic is a compact and user-friendly braille printer designed to improve access to braille for individuals who are blind or visually impaired.
+With its affordable, portable design, DotMatic provides a practical solution for creating braille documents and enhancing accessibility in everyday life.

 ---